 Tax information sharing is nothing new and it is part of a new global reality.
 The G20 has stated publicly that the best method of addressing tax evasion internationally is through the expanded use of tax information sharing, and the G20 has asked the Organisation for Economic Co-operation and Development (OECD) to develop “a new single global standard for automatic exchange of information.”
-This new standard was introduced in February of 2014 and details of how the new standards will be implemented are expected in September of 2014.
+The Common Reporting Standard was introduced in February of 2014 and details of how the new standards will be implemented are expected in September of 2014.

 Canada and the U.S. already have a tax information sharing arrangement in place where Canadian tax authorities provide information to U.S. tax authorities on U.S. residents earning income in Canada, and vice versa.
 The IGA extends this to also include U.S. taxpayers who are residents of Canada.

 The above information is intended to provide general guidance only, and is not an exhaustive analysis of all provisions of the IGA.
 The above information should not be construed as legal or financial advice.
 We recommend you seek the advice of your financial or tax advisor to better understand how the IGA impacts you or your business.
-The above information is current as of February 2014 but could change once the revisions to the Income Tax Act are made and the final CRA guidance for financial institutions is published.
+The above information is current as of July 2014.